Private landowner's application has residents concerned for access to N.S. beach | CBC News

 Some locals worry boundary review for sections of West Lawrencetown beach could limit public access

-A group of Eastern Shore residents are concerned an application by a private landowner to review their property boundary could hurt public access to Conrods Beach, N.S.
+A group of Eastern Shore residents are concerned an application by a private landowner to review their property boundary could hurt public access to Conrads Beach, N.S.

 Aaron MacNeil, president of the West Lawrencetown Residents' Association, said the situation concerns a strip of beach between the landowner's current property line and the water.